The 10 Best Online Master’s in Criminology Programs

 Online criminology master’s programs train students to become sociologists who specialize in criminal behavior and the causes and effects of crime.
 Criminologists must have a comprehensive understanding of the basic elements of psychology, the criminal justice system, and current law enforcement practices.
-This combination of skills is unique to this particular area of sociology, increasingly in demand due to the influx of terrorism and cybercrime in all corners of the globe.
+This combination of skills is unique to this area of sociology, increasingly in demand due to the influx of terrorism and cybercrime in all corners of the globe.
 A salary survey conducted by the National Association of Colleges and Employers lists criminologists as the top earners in the broad category of social sciences, earning up to $50,000 a year.

 Online Master’s in Criminology Degree Program Ranking Guidelines